bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Two pointers (dictionary): define `slow` and `fast` hash table, `slow` is to record leftmost positions of all elements in array, `fast` is to record rightmost positions of all elements in array, then store the number and count in `dct` hash table.
 Next find the maximum value in `dct`, then for corresponding key (corresponding to key in `slow` and `fast`), calculate the minimum differences (`fast[k] - slow[k] + 1`).

+#### 704. Binary Search (binary search)

+- My solution

+Binary search.

 #### 709. To Lower Case (string)

 - My solution

 Hash table: build a hash table to map from upper case to lower case, then convert the string to list, iterate through the list and do the replacement if necessary, finally convert the list back to string.

+#### 724. Find Pivot Index (array)

+- My solution (**NO AC SOLUTION**)

+Cumulative sum: calculate left and right cumulative sum of the array, then iterate through two cumsum array, if there is a match, check whether they are valid (pivot index exist).
+But cannot deal with 0 answer case. (other corner case include: cumsum array is not monotonic increase, could decrease)

+- Public solution

+Prefix sum: calculate the left cumulative sum, and check if it equals right cumulative sum without value at current index.
+Need to calculate the sum of the array at first.

 #### 771. Jewels and Stones (hash table)